 Interdepartmental Degree Programs

 Interdepartmental and intercollege cooperation facilitates the development of various other curricula.
 Students should not hesitate to inquire about the possibilities of following a curriculum that would allow for special interests.
 The College of Agriculture and Applied Sciences participates in the Interdisciplinary Studies Major, Bachelor of Arts and Bachelor of Science , which offers flexibility for qualifying students who are interested in blending two disciplines to meet their career goals.
 A General Studies, Bachelor of Arts and Bachelor of Science, is also offered through the college.
-Please contact Debbie Waite, (435) 797-3096, email@example.com for more information on both ITDS and General Studeis.
-An AS in Agricultural Sciences is available beginning Fall 2016.
-Please see your individual advisor for details.
+Please contact Debbie Waite, (435) 797-3096, firstname.lastname@example.org for more information on both ITDS and General Studies.

-An Associate of Science degree in Agricultural Science is offered to students in this college.
-Please contact Caisa Shoop, (435) 797-2282, firstname.lastname@example.org for assistance with contacting the appropriate advisor for this degree.
+An Associate of Science (AS) degree in Agricultural Science is offered to students in this college.
+Please contact the College of Agriculture and Applied Sciences Student Services Center at (435) 797-2282 for assistance with contacting the appropriate advisor for this degree.

 The College of Agriculture and Applied Sciences and the agricultural industry in the Intermountain West annually sponsor up to 200 scholarships for undergraduate students and, numerous internships, and assistantships.
 The college, state and federal agencies, and the local agribusinesses also support many students through internship programs.
 For further information, contact the College of Agriculture and Applied Sciences Associate Dean's Office (Agricultural Science 415) and/or individual department offices.